modex-flexmex/oemof-flexmex/docs/model_pipeline.rst

 Model pipeline
 ~~~~~~~~~~~~~~

+TODO: Start with a short section on snakemake, explain that this is the workflow management tool that is used.

-Data processing in oemoflex is divided in 3 main steps:
+Data processing in oemoflex is divided in 4 main steps:

 * preprocessing
+* inferring
 * optimization
 * postprocessing

+TODO: Each of these steps is represented by a snakemake rule, which runs the script with the same name.

 The data each step is provided with is held in different forms: